The National Improvement Framework aims to provide better information about how well children and young people are doing in education.

 Children across Scotland are already sitting a range of different standardised assessments, which have been bought in by schools and local authorities from a variety of providers.

-From August 2017, new, national standardised assessments will be introduced in all schools in Scotland.
+From August 2017, new, national standardised assessments were introduced in all schools in Scotland.
 These assessments, along with children's ongoing classroom activity, will help teachers see how pupils are doing.

-This new, nationally consistent standardised assessment approach will replace the various standardised assessments currently being used by teachers to understand what more needs to be done to support children in learning.
+This new, nationally consistent standardised assessment approach replaces the various standardised assessments previously being used by teachers to understand what more needs to be done to support children in learning.
 It will not replace teachers' need to consider a wide range of assessment information from ongoing classroom activity when making judgements about children's progress.

 Your child's teacher will decide when the time is right to use the national standardised assessments to monitor progress in aspects of reading, writing and numeracy.